Information About the Florida SBDC at UWF

 Florida’s Principal Provider of Business Assistance

-The Florida Small Business Development Center at the University of West Florida (Florida SBDC at UWF) provides management assistance and training to any prospective or existing small-business owner in Northwest Florida, including Escambia, Santa Rosa, Okaloosa, Walton, Bay, Holmes, Washington, Gulf, Calhoun, and Jackson counties.
+The Florida Small Business Development Center at the University of West Florida (Florida SBDC at UWF) provides business assistance — including consulting, training, and research tools — to any prospective or existing small-business owner in Northwest Florida including Escambia, Santa Rosa, Okaloosa, Walton, Bay, Holmes, Washington, Gulf, Calhoun, and Jackson counties.

 The Florida SBDC Network is state designated as Florida’s Principal Provider of Business Assistance [§ 288.001, Fla.
 Stat.] and recognized as Florida’s “premier source” for business assistance.
 With this assistance, clients can become more successful and, in turn, contribute positively to the area’s economic growth and stability.
-More than 35 SBDC offices operate in Florida from Key West to Pensacola under the guidance of seven state universities, including the University of West Florida, and state colleges.
+Dozens of SBDC offices operate in Florida from Key West to Pensacola under the guidance of state universities, including the University of West Florida, and state colleges.

 Why The SBDC?

-More than 90 percent of all businesses in the U.S. are small.
-Small businesses are truly the backbone of our economy, employing more than 60 percent of all workers and creating 80 percent of all new jobs.
-For more stats on the importance of small business, check out the U.S. Small Business Administration website www.sba.gov.
+More than 90% of all businesses in the United States are small.
+Small businesses are truly the backbone of our economy, employing more than 60% of all workers and creating 80% of all new jobs.
+For more stats on the importance of small business, visit the U.S. Small Business Administration website.
 Small business owners face some tough challenges.
 The primary root causes of small business failure are undercapitalization and management inexperience.
 If small businesses are the engine driving our economy, we can’t afford to let them stall.
-As a result, Congress created the Small Business Development Center program in 1980 to provide this much-needed management assistance many small businesses could not afford in the private sector.
+As a result, Congress created the Small Business Development Center program in 1980 to provide this much-needed management assistance many small businesses couldn’t afford in the private sector.

 How Can The SBDC Help?

 Start-up assistance begins with a menu of SBDC workshops.
-Practical, convenient, concise, and affordable; these group training programs cover topics from Starting a Business basics, to marketing, accounting/record keeping, financing, human resources, and taxes.
+Practical, convenient, concise, and affordable; these group training programs cover topics from Starting a Business basics, to marketing, accounting/bookkeeping, financing, human resources, and taxes.

 Business plan assistance walks start-ups and existing business owners through the process using tools and templates designed to get your plan down on paper.
-Review of draft business plans and feedback on the plans strengths and weaknesses is just one of the consulting services available in the SBDC at no charge.
+(Without a plan, and without a plan documented, it’s very difficult to make and achieve goals.)
+Review of draft business plans and feedback on the plans’ strengths and weaknesses are just one of the consulting services available in the SBDC at no charge.

-The SBDC offers existing business owners interested in reviewing strategic business processes, increasing sales and/or improving the bottom line access to the latest information needed to succeed, including market data, financial analysis, business planning tools, and specialized programs.
-Plus, proven strategies to help grow your business, including government contracting services and international trade consulting.
+The SBDC additionally offers existing business owners: reviewing strategic business processes, methods for increasing sales and/or improving the bottom line, access to the latest information needed to succeed such as market data and financial analysis, as well as other business planning tools and specialized programs or resources; plus, proven strategies to help grow your business including government contracting services and international trade consulting.

 The SBDC’s performance is assessed based on the economic impact its customers achieve.
-Surveys consistently show that businesses assisted by the SBDC outperform non-assisted businesses, creating three times more jobs and increasing sales three times faster.
-For every federal dollar invested in the SBDC program, nearly $57 is returned in the form of tax revenue.
-Not a bad Return on Investment!
-The University of West Florida carefully tracks its own Economic Impact and documents Success Stories.
+Surveys consistently show businesses assisted by the SBDC outperform non-assisted businesses, creating three times more jobs and increasing sales three times faster.
+For every federal dollar invested in the SBDC program, nearly $60 is returned in the form of tax revenue.
+Not a bad return on investment!
+We and our counterparts carefully track our own economic impact and document success stories.